 The cases in which HMRC will use the powers include those where the arrangements do not meet the purpose of VAT grouping to any meaningful extent and where there’s a significant VAT advantage.

-When a revenue concern is identified relating to an existing group member, we will write advising you that enquiries are being made and that the company may be removed from the group for the protection of the revenue.
+When a revenue concern is identified relating to an existing group member, we will write advising you that enquiries are being made and that the person may be removed from the group for the protection of the revenue.
 It’s in your interests to provide information quickly when asked to do so.
 Any failure to provide information may mean that factors are not taken into account which may affect the outcome of our considerations.
-We will notify you of the outcome of our enquiries as soon as they’re completed.
+We will let you know of the outcome of our enquiries as soon as they’re completed.

 4.4 Decisions and appeals